 The Legal Marijuana Market and the Pot Stock Rush of 2019

-The legal marijuana industry has been practically unchallenged in 2019 when it comes to gains.
-Almost no other market has been as successful in the first quarter of 2019 as the marijuana market, and I’m convinced that the marijuana industry is only going to keep getting stronger.
+The legal marijuana industry has been practically unchallenged in 2019 when it comes to stock market gains.
+Almost no market has been as successful in the first quarter of 2019 as the marijuana market, and I’m convinced that it’s going to keep getting stronger.

-Let’s examine how marijuana market became so powerful, and where it’s going next.
+Let’s examine how the marijuana market became so powerful, and where it’s going next.

 Cannabis Legalization Goes Global

-Dozens of stocks began hitting the public market, and we saw a marijuana gold rush wherein thousands of points of gains were made during those early years.
+Dozens of pot stocks began hitting the public market and we saw a marijuana gold rush during which thousands of points of gains were made.

-Things hit a bit of a snag in 2018 with a huge correction offsetting the gains at the beginning of that year.
-But then the day we were all waiting for hit: marijuana legalization in Canada.
+Things hit a bit of a snag in 2018, with a huge correction at the beginning of the year.
+But then the day we were all waiting for finally hit: marijuana legalization in Canada.

-While stocks dipped in the immediate aftermath, we’ve seen the marijuana market turn around in force since then.
+While stocks dipped in the immediate aftermath of legalization in Canada, we’ve seen the marijuana stock market turn around in force since then.

 Chart courtesy of StockCharts.com

-The above chart shows just how successful some of our top picks here at Profit Confidential have been in 2019.
-Investors who have been following my column closely will have seen gains of between 50% and 100% based on my top pot stocks.
+The above chart shows just how successful some of our top picks at Profit Confidential have been in 2019.
+Investors who have been following my column closely will have seen my top pot stocks gain between 50% and 100%.

-What’s motivating this large push toward share price growth in the marijuana market is the numbers: the earnings reports for these companies have seen gains as high 500% in revenue following legalization, with many claiming that this is just the start.
+What’s motivating this large push toward share price growth in the marijuana market is the numbers.
+The earnings reports for these companies have seen revenue increases of as much as 500% following Canadian legalization, with many claiming that this is just the start.

 The overall impact, then, is that the marijuana industry is finally living up to its potential.
 But the ceiling is much higher than Canada.

-For instance, many pot companies have begun expanding their business to European and other international markets, ones that will likely dwarf Canada in size.
+For instance, many pot companies have begun expanding to Europe and other international markets, ones that will likely dwarf the Canadian market.